SchratSchreck/Security-Handbook/OWASP Top 10-2021.md

 - implement Multi-Factor Authentication, adding for example receiving a code on your smartphone after entering your username and password
 ## Exercise
 We want to enter the account of `darren`, we use an exploit by re-registrating an existing user.
-1. We register a new account with the username ` darren` (notice the space at the beginning)
+1. We register a new account with the username `" darren"` (notice the space at the beginning)
 2. We login with our username and password and have access to `darren`'s account
 # 8. Software and Data Integrity Failures
 Integrity refers to the concept that data has not been modified.
 As a means to check that downloaded data has not been modified or damaged *hashes* are often sent along.
 A *hash* or *digest* is the result of a hashing algorithm, such as MD5, SHA1, SHA256, etc., which takes a input and outputs a number of a set length.
 If a single bit is changed the hash will be different.